-Used TicketWeb’s ‘box office collection’ option?
+Used Ticketmaster or TicketWeb’s ‘box office collection’ option?
 Your tickets will be available at the front of house box office.
 Check the relevant Venue Info for opening times.
 If you’ve booked through a different agent, you’ll need to pick up your tickets from the box office once doors have opened on the day of the show.

 A copy of the booking confirmation, ID and the debit or credit card you used to buy them.

 Just bring a letter of authorisation from whoever booked them for you, stating your name, the booking reference and the last four digits of the card they used to buy them.

 Potentially, but it’s always best to check.
 Occasionally, some events might need you to prove with photo ID that you’re the person named on the actual ticket.